To view information about our mission, vision, goals, and our Statement on Diversity, please visit our about page.

 Attire: This is a job interview so all candidates should dress appropriately and turn off their cell phones.

-You will be notified on November 10, 2017 if you will be offered a job for January 2017 openings.
-If offered and accepted, you will participate in Spring RA training.
-New RA staff will be required to take LDR 2001 for credit or audit in Spring 2017 (if not already completed).
+You will be notified on Friday, November 17, 2017 if you will be offered a job for January 2017 openings.
+If offered and accepted, you will participate in Spring RA training beginning January 2, 2018.

 More details will be communicated at the information sessions and following interviews about the process and especially about RA positions with Living Learning Communities.